aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/final-project/_index.md

 - Is something you do either on your own or as a group (2–4 people)
 - Is an interactive artwork/design/artifact/experience/game/interface that builds upon the theory and practice that we learn during this course.
-- Is something that you will present your project during the last class of the course **(Friday, April 4)**.
+- Is something that you will present your project during the last class of the course **(Friday, April 1)**.
-- Is something that you can exhibit in some way at the end of the course.
 - Is something that you need to document online (either publicly or more privately)

 This outcome can be: